 Memorabilia exhibits, a depository for county records and newspapers.
 Family history books and file folders and photograph collections.
 Many educational opportunities for students, historians and genealogists.

-Possibly oldest dog trot log house in state (1820).
+Possibly oldest double dog trot log house in state (1820).
 Excellent example of pioneer architecture.
 Annual fall festival second Saturday in October.

 One-story antebellum Greek Revival home, many original furnishings, rare documents.
 Museum sponsored by Sons of Confederate Veterans, United Daughters of the Confederacy.